Lauriat/funct/README.md

 >>> a[:, 0]
 Array(1, 3, 5)
 ```
-Note that when indexing 'ragged' nested Arrays, multidimensional indexing may
+Note that when indexing 'ragged' nested Arrays multidimensional indexing may
 raise an `IndexError`, since Array does not care whether all the nested Arrays are
 the same size, as opposed to numpy ndarrays.